dnoegel/yarsal/README.md

                 data=article
             )

+**Keep in mind** Using multiple threads might compensate the latency of the HTTP requests but therefore will increase the load of your server.
+Therefor 2-3 threads seems like a good value for the beginning - depending on your server.

 ## Request types
 The interface is quite generic, so you can use any resource of the Shopware API.
 Additional resources, offered by 3rd party plugins, are most probably also supported.